syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ### Insert new item to the custom toolbar collection

-The following code example explains how to insert new item to the existing custom toolbar in Rich Text Editor.
+The following code example explains how to insert a new item to the existing custom toolbar in the Rich Text Editor.

 {% highlight C# %}